sul-dlss/DeveloperPlaybook/best-practices/tech_lead.md

 - meet as often as you need to, or if that's not possible, as often as you can.
   - for ETD 2020Q3, there were so many details and questions, the TL and the PO met for 30 min every day
-  - for SDR features 2019Q3, there was so availability of the PO, we had to ensure we utilized the planning meeting time to get PO questions answered.
+  - for SDR features 2019Q3, there was so little availability of the PO, we had to ensure we utilized the planning meeting time to get PO questions answered.

 I'm guessing the ideal is between those 2 extremes.
 Maybe you can meet ad hoc as needed.
 Maybe you can get decisions made over slack.
+Maybe it works best for a particular TL + PO pairing to have n meetings a week on the calendar.

-Ultimately: are the right topics appearing on your topics list and are you able to discuss things and get decisions made so work isn't blocked?
+Ultimately: are the right topics appearing on your topics list and are you able to discuss them and get decisions made so work isn't blocked?

 Also, the PO might need help with:
 - identifying which issues / designs / pull requests / deployments need PO sign off